+Several Native American tribes dwelled in the area, including the Tongva, Juaneño, and Luiseño before the Spanish colonization began in the late 1700s.
 The two major groups of American Indians in Orange County were thought to originate from the Shoshonean family.
 They came to be known as the Gabrieleños and the Juaneños because of their proximity to the San Gabriel and San Juan Capistrano Missions.

-In the late 1700’s the Spanish set out on a military campaign to colonize the West coast of the New World.
+In the late 1700s, the Spanish set out on a military campaign to colonize the West coast of the New World.
 The Spanish expeditionary leaders sought to rapidly transform California’s American Indian population into Spanish citizens to strengthen ties to Spain.
-In 1769, Gaspar de Portolá, became the first Spanish military leader from Europe to officially explore and write about the territory of Orange County.
-He named many of its rivers, mountains and valleys after the Catholic Saints.
-The Spanish Empire wanted to colonize quickly on the West coast of the New World because their enemy, Britain, was preoccupied on the East coast with the Revolutionary War.
+In 1769, Gaspar de Portolá became the first Spanish military leader from Europe to officially explore and write about the territory of Orange County.
+He named many of its rivers, mountains, and valleys after the Catholic Saints.
+The Spanish Empire wanted to colonize quickly on the West coast because their enemy, Britain, was preoccupied on the East coast with the Revolutionary War.

 Father Serra soon fled the mission after it was built because of opposition by the American Indians.
-However, he came back and began to teach the American Indians the Christian religion and because language was such a significant barrier between the Spanish and American Indians the Christian missionaries taught American Indians practical job training skills such as tanning, wine making, blacksmithing, small business operations, and ranching.
+However, he came back and began to teach the American Indians the Christian religion and because language was such a significant barrier between the Spanish and American Indians the Christian missionaries taught American Indians practical job training skills such as tanning, winemaking, blacksmithing, small business operations, and ranching.

 Christian missionary life took place in the midst of a very aggressive military campaign by the Spanish Empire.
-The Spanish military was trying to colonize large amounts of California real estate in hopes of eventually taking over the New World.
+The Spanish military was trying to colonize large amounts of California in hopes of eventually taking over the New World.

-To date, there seems to be more bad reports depicting how the American Indians were treated within the Christian missions than there are good reports, but it is important to note that the most powerful force in the colonization of California was the Spanish military and not the Spanish Christian missions, even though the Christian mission did become the most widely recognized historical icon going back to that time in Orange County history.
+To date, there seems to be more bad reports depicting how the American Indians were treated within the Christian missions than there are good reports, but it is important to note that the most powerful force in the colonization of California was the Spanish military and not the Spanish Christian missions, even though the Christian mission did become the most widely recognized historical icon going back to that time.
 Some Christian missionaries created laws that were very bad, including demanding the American Indians not leave the missions once they were converted to Christianity.
 Many runaways were hunted down and forced into slave labor at the mission after conversion.
 However, most of the Christian missionaries were frustrated by the idea of American Indian labor used by the military and the settlers.
 Many American Indians joined the missions willingly.

 It has also been discovered that at the highest point of missionary development in California, many American Indians worked only 4-5 hours a day and spent the rest of the time in choir, mass, instruction, and worship.
 The problem was that the Christian friars at the highest levels viewed the new American Indian converts, or neophytes as they were called, as spiritual children and not as equal and capable leaders.
 Thus, American Indian social growth was stunted as they were not recognized as equal citizens.
-However, the California mission period did not last long enough to really establish a mutual trust between the two cultures.
+However, the California mission period did not last long enough to really establish mutual trust between the two cultures.

 The missionary period in California lasted less than two generations, conservatively from 1776-1833, but probably not even that long.
 It is difficult to understand how much influence the Spanish military and war factions had in the operations of the mission.
 There was also the problem of disease brought by the Spanish to the American Indians.
-The majority of American Indians were not killed by violence, but rather were decimated by three major epidemics, two of which were breakouts of small pox and measles, and both had no cure at the time.
+The majority of American Indians were not killed by violence, but rather were decimated by three major epidemics, two of which were breakouts of smallpox and measles, and both had no cure at the time.
 These periodic outbreaks caused many American Indians to doubt the Christian faith.

 In 1810, a major change occurred when the Mexican and Spanish governments began fighting for land.
 In 1821 Mexico beat Spain and declared themselves an independent nation.
-The following year the Mexican flag replaced the Spanish flag in Orange County.
-Almost immediately afterwards Mexico took away the promise of land from the American Indians and gave land to certain petitioning individuals who could show that they had enough resources to build a dwelling on the land in less than one year and who could cultivate the land for the Mexican government.
-American Indians were deeply upset over their lost promise for obtaining land and were no longer happy about living in the missions.
-Since Spanish resources were spread thinly across North and South America during the fighting, supplies going to the missions became scarce.
-The missions and American Indians were left to fend for themselves.
+The following year, the Mexican flag replaced the Spanish flag in Orange County.
+Almost immediately afterward, Mexico took away the promise of land from the American Indians and gave land to certain petitioning individuals who could show that they had enough resources to build a dwelling on the land in less than one year and who could cultivate the land for the Mexican government.
+American Indians were deeply upset over their lost promise for obtaining land and were no longer happy living in the missions.
+Since Spanish resources were spread thinly across North and South America during the fighting, supplies going to the missions became scarce and the missions and American Indians were left to fend for themselves.
 Immediately many missions in California were abandoned and the churches fell in ruins.